gayathri-leburu/DAA/README.md

-Argue Correctness of Selection Sort:
+Question 2: Argue Correctness of Selection Sort:

 Selection sort is a simple sorting algorithm that works by repeatedly selecting the minimum element from the unsorted part of the array and placing it at the beginningof the array.